Core concepts

 Suspense and React Server Components

-, and React Server Components in general.
+Because Reactive Promises implement the Promise interface, they can be used with use, Suspense, and React Server Components in general.
 In fact, the exact same Reactive Functions can be used on both the server and the client:

 // app/page.tsx